This post contains affiliate links. Please read our disclosure policy.

 For the Sugar Cookies

-- 1 ยฝ cups of unsalted butter
+- 1 ยฝ cups unsalted butter

-- 1 ยฝ cups granulated sugar + more for rolling
+- 1 ยฝ cups granulated sugar, + more for rolling

 - 2 large eggs